We perform the following analyses (follow the links for a brief description of the methodology for that procedure)*

 This technique uses a LECO FP-528 Nitrogen Analyzer to determine total N in soil materials.
 A 250-300 mg sample is weighed into a capsule and dropped into an 850o C furnace purged with O2 gas.
 The combustion products of CO2, H2O and NOx are filtered, cooled by a thermoelectric cooler to condense most of the water, and collected in a large ballast.
 A 3 cc aliquot of the ballast combustion products is integrated into a He carrier stream and passed through: 1.) a hot copper column where the O2 is removed and the NOx gasses are converted to N2 and 2.) a reagent tube which scrubs the CO2 and remaining H2O from the stream.
 The N2content is then measured by a thermal conductivity cell against a He background and the result displayed as weight percentage of nitrogen.

 A 5 gram NCR-13 volumetric scoop of soil is placed into a tared, Kimax beaker, and is dried for 2 h at 105 degrees Celsius and weighed.
 The sample is then ashed for 2 h at 360 degrees Celsius and reweighed.
 The resulting loss of weight, as a percentage of the dry soil, is the estimate of organic matter content.

 a: Noncalcareous samples: Determined by dry combustion at 900°F and subsequent measurement of CO2evolution by using a Elementar, Inc. VarioMAX C/N Analyzer.

-b: Calcareous samples: Determination of Total Carbon by method above and then detemination of Inorganic Carbon by analysis of a subsample which was fumigated with hydrochloric acid for 16 hours and measurement of CO2evolution.
-Organic carbon is determined by difference.
+b: Calcareous samples: Determination of Total Carbon by method above and then determination of Organic Carbon by analysis of a subsample which was fumigated with hydrochloric acid for 16 hours in order to remove carbonates.

 pH (Ref.
 No. 11)